 Another error that people do not hear about as much involves hospital fires.
 If machinery or other surgical equipment malfunctions, fires can start.
 These fires can be extremely dangerous and further injure the patient.
 Many doctors and medical staff are not properly trained on what to do if a fire should start.
 This leads to panic and further injury that should have been avoided.

-Consult With an Experienced Hospital Negligence Attorney
+Consult With an Experienced Chicago Hospital Lawyer

 If you are a victim of a hospital mistake, you may have a medical malpractice claim.
 The qualified Chicago medical malpractice attorneys at Cirignani Heller & Harman, LLP, have successfully litigated thousands of injury claims and obtained substantial awards for victims of medical malpractice in the Greater Chicago area.
 We have board-certified physicians on staff ready to review your claim and help you or your loved one seek justice.